kjk/sumatra-website/docs_md/Join-the-project-as-a-developer-be6ef085e89f49038c2b671c0743b690.md

-# [Documentation](/docs/) : Join the project as a developer
+# [Documentation](/docs/): Join the project as a developer

 SumatraPDF is an open-source, [collaborative](https://github.com/sumatrapdfreader/sumatrapdf/blob/master/AUTHORS) project.
 We always welcome new developers who want to join the project, contribute code and new features.

 ## Getting the sources and compiling

-You'll need Visual Studio 2017 or 2015.
+You'll need Visual Studio 2017.
 A [free Community edition](https://www.visualstudio.com/vs/community/) will work.

 Get the sources from [https://github.com/sumatrapdfreader/sumatrapdf](https://github.com/sumatrapdfreader/sumatrapdf)

-Open `vs2017/SumatraPDF.sln` or `vs2015/SumatraPDF.sln` , compile and run.
+Open `vs2017/SumatraPDF.sln`, compile and run.

 ## How to join SumatraPDF project